laozhen/xdxminer/readme.md

  # Overview
 **XDXMiner** is a proof of concept **DirectX** implementation of Ethereum and Ethereum Classic miner.
 It can achieve 85% state of the art hashrate on Nivida Tesla T4.
-It can aslo run in **Xbox Series X/S** under developer mode.
+It can aslo run on the **Xbox Series X/S** under developer mode.

 ![Alt text](./img/xdx_gif_720p.gif "Xbox Series X screenshot")